US stocks sink after a weak report on the economy but then halve their losses after inflation update

 NEW YORK — (AP) — U.S. stocks began Wednesday with a thud after a report suggested the U.S. economy may have shrunk at the start of the year.
-But the big losses eased as the morning progressed in the latest sharp swings to hit Wall Street amid uncertainty about what President Donald Trump's trade war will do to the economy.
+But the big losses soon eased in the latest sharp swings to hit Wall Street amid uncertainty about what President Donald Trump's trade war will do to the economy.

-The S&P 500 was down 0.9% in midday trading and on track to break a six-day winning streak.
-The Dow Jones Industrial Average was down 223 points, or 0.6%, as of noon Eastern time, and the Nasdaq composite was 1.2% lower.
+The S&P 500 was down 0.5% in afternoon trading and on track to break a six-day winning streak.
+The Dow Jones Industrial Average was down 94 points, or 0.2%, as of 2:27 p.m.
+Eastern time, and the Nasdaq composite was 0.9% lower.

 They had been on track for much worse losses earlier in the morning, when the S&P 500 was down as much as 2.3% and the Dow dropped 780 points.
 They sank after the report on the U.S. economy fell well short of economists' expectations, a sharp turnaround from the economy's solid pace of growth at the end of last year.